seetohjinwei/StackC/README.md

 # StackC

-StackC is a stack-oriented programming language that is heavily inspired by [Forth](https://en.wikipedia.org/wiki/Forth_\(programming_language\)), another stack-oriented programming language.
+StackC is a stack-oriented programming language that is inspired by [Forth](https://en.wikipedia.org/wiki/Forth_\(programming_language\)), another stack-oriented programming language.

 The interpreter is written in C. Testing framework is written in Python.